 - Dementia, and so on

 The Cyrex Lab tests do require a doctor's order.
-However, If you are not quite ready for that, these Health and Wellness Scans can provide insight to which stressors are putting your body out of balance including life-styles such as gluten.
+True Health Labs, however, already has a physician so no additional doctor's order required.
+If you are not quite ready for that, these Health and Wellness Scans can provide insight to which stressors are putting your body out of balance including life-styles such as gluten.